philj0/language-C-Script/README.md

 * Syntax highlighting for C-Script

 ## Installation
-Download or Clone the Repository into your '~/.atom/packages/' folder.
+Install via ATOM or by using apm install language-c-script.
+Also you can download or clone the Repository into your '~/.atom/packages/' folder.

+## To Do's
+- [x] Syntax highlighting
+- [ ] autocomplete
+- [ ] code snippets

 Contributions are greatly appreciated.
-Please fork this repository and open a pull request to make grammar tweaks etc.
+Please fork this repository and open a pull request for autocomplete or code snippets.